soto-nicole/sem-coursework/use-cases/use-case-14.md

 ### Goal in Context

-As an X, I want to produce a filtered report on the top N populated cities in a region so that Y.
+As a Logistics manager, I want to produce a filtered report on the top N populated cities in a region so that I can identify the most densely populated cities with the highest number of potential customers, which will help the organization decide where to situate its newest distribution centre to maximise short customer delivery times.

 ### Scope